 The good news is that Starbucks will be open and operating as usual on Christmas Day.

-Most fast-food restaurants are open on Memorial Day like they are on other days.
+Most fast-food restaurants are open on Labor Day like they are on other days.
 There are a large number of independently owned and run locations as well.
 Just to be on the safe side, be sure to double-check your location ahead of time.
 Many businesses only make changes to their operating hours the day before they need them.